Irish Elk

 Hypermorphosis in Irish Elk (Megaloceros)

-The 13' antler rack in Megaloceros is sometimes argued to be an example of Orthogenesis, that is, continued growth of a structure past the point where it is adaptive, or some other special explanation.
-Gould showed instead that deer antlers are positively allometric with respect to body size [here, height at the shoulder].
-That is, antler size in Megaloceros is the expected size for a species of its height (left), and requires no special explanation.
+The 13' antler rack in Megaloceros was in the past argued to be an example of Orthogenesis, continued evolutionary increase in size of a structure past the point where it is adaptive.
+Thus it was argued that the species had become extinct because its body was no longer able to support the weight its antlers.
+Some scientists explained the extinction of dinosaurs in the same way.
+SJ Gould showed instead that deer antlers in general are positively allometric with respect to body size [measured here as height at the shoulder].
+That is, antlers of Megaloceros have the expected size for a species of its size (left), and requires no special explanation.
 The same relationship holds within species, such that larger Megaloceros have proportionately larger antlers than smaller (right).